 - 2 night / 3 day golf trip away from Melbourne

 - Play and Stay on the Bellarine Peninsula

-The golf day format includes pre-game sandwiches, the draw of the fours and after the game the presentation to: the winner, nearest the pin, and longest drive.
+The golf day format typically includes pre-game sandwiches, the draw of the fours and after the game the presentation to: the winner, nearest the pin, and longest drive.
 Golf balls are awarded to over half of the players.
-There is also a golf ball prize to the best score from our contingent of Unofficial Handicap Players.
-The stableford scoring method is used in all events and stroke is also used for the Alan Tappin Cup, to determine the official Sandringham Club Champion Golfer of the Year.
-Most members stay for dinner at the Sorrento and Victoria Golf Clubs.
+There is also a golf ball prize to the best score from our most welcome contingent of Unofficial Handicap Players.Stableford scoring is used in all events whilst stroke is used for the Alan Tappin Cup, to determine the official Sandringham Club Champion Golfer of the Year.
+Most members stay on for dinner at the Sorrento and Victoria Golf Clubs.

 The Golf Convener regularly uses the internet to advise golfers of up-coming events that they can enter.
 If you play interested in playing golf make sure your email address and GOLFLINK number (if you possess one) are forwarded to the Golf Convenor.
 Golfers who do not hold an official handicap are equally welcomed.

-|SANDRINGHAM CLUB GOLF CALENDAR 2018|
+|SANDRINGHAM CLUB GOLF CALENDAR 2021|